padcontrol/Paddy-For-Lightroom-CC/README.md

 ## Paddy for Lightroom CC

-Putting this out because it may help others that have workflows containing a lot of photos.
+Putting this patch out there because it may help others.
+Especially those with workflows containing a lot of photos.
 Providing it without an easy install because you must really want it.

 ### note: specifically Lightroom CC 2015.x (v6.x such as 2015.13), not LR6 standalone, not LR Classic CC (v7.0.x)